Oaklight/ToolRegistry/docs/source/advanced_usage.md

 Namespaces are used to organize tools within a registry and avoid name conflicts during operations like merging and spinoff.
 They act as prefixes to tool names, ensuring clarity and separation.

+### OpenAI Function Naming Convention

+Starting from GPT-4.1 release (April 14, 2025 release), OpenAI requires function names to match the pattern `^[a-zA-Z0-9_-]+$`.
+While dots (.) were previously accepted as namespace separators in GPT-4o on Azure, we now use dashes (-) as the default separator since toolregistry always normalizes function names to snake_case.

+**This change was implemented in version 0.4.5.** Users experiencing issues should upgrade as soon as possible.
+While dashes are the default, dots remain available as an optional separator for advanced users who need compatibility with other providers.

 ### Key Features

 - **Standardization**: Tool names are normalized using the `normalize_tool_name` function, converting them to snake_case and removing special characters, repeating strings and whitespace.